 - ½ cilantro, finely chopped

 - 1 cup chicken broth

 - 2 bay leaves

 - 2 pounds boneless pork loin or shoulder

-- 1 long Cuban bread roll or ciabatta rolls.
+- 1 long Cuban or French bread roll or rolls of choice

 - 3 Tablespoons yellow mustard